-Science Center Computer Labs
+SMN Center Computer Labs

-The Science Center Computer Labs provide students with easy, open access to computers.
+The Science/Math/Nursing Center Computer Labs provide students with easy, open access to computers.
 Although there are regularly scheduled classes in the labs, there are plenty of opportunities during the week for individual work.
 In addition to software for science, math, and engineering classes, the computers are networked to the Internet and have typical word processing, spreadsheet, database, and presentation software.

-The center consists of two labs with a total of 37 computers; one lab has an instructor station connected to an overhead projector, and the other lab includes five computers connected to diagnostic physiology equipment.
+The center consists of two labs with a total of 46 computers; both labs have an instructor station connected to a projector, and one lab includes 11 computers connected to diagnostic physiology equipment.